-Like with Java sockets, when an AF\INET6 socket is used, data incoming through either the IPv4 stack and the IPv6 stack will be received, in the first case the IPv4 source address will appear like IPv4-mapped, in the second case the source address will be a normal IPv6 address.
+Like with Java sockets, when an AF_INET6 socket is used, data incoming through either the IPv4 stack or the IPv6 stack will be received, in the first case the IPv4 source address will appear like IPv4-mapped, in the second case the source address is going to be a normal IPv6 address.

-When sending data through an AF\INET6 socket, it all depends on the destination address provided.
+When sending data through an AF_INET6 socket, it all depends on the destination address provided.
 If it's an IPv4-mapped address, then the IPv4 stack is used, otherwise, the IPv6 stack is used.